80 Percent Lower Milling Instructions: A Guide by American Made Tactical

 - Remove #2 plate, replace with #3 plate.

-- Use 3/8 dia. end mill to mill out #3 plate 2.00 deep from face of plate.
-This step will take the longest.
-Don’t be afraid to take it in shifts!
-Again, take it a small layer at a time, do not plunge down to 2.00 right away or it will take you a very long time to mill, especially if you are just using a drill press.
-Take it a bit at a time, or however much your drill press, mill, or drill can handle.
-Keep lubricated with aluminum cutting fluid for smoother cutting.
+- Use a 3/8 dia. end mill to mill out the third plate 2.00 inches deep from the face of the plate.
+This step will take the longest, so don’t be afraid to take it in shifts!
+Again, take this one small layer at a time and don’t plunge down to 2.00 right away or it will take you a very long time to mill, especially if you are just using your 80 lower drill press.
+Once again, make sure your drill is lubricated with aluminum cutting fluid for smoother cutting.

 - Remove #3 plate, replace with #4 plate.

 - Use 5/16 dia. end mill to mill out #4 plate through the bottom of the lower.
 You will go completely through the bottom of the lower.

 Step 6: Drill Through the Jig Kit and Lower

 - Use 3/8 bit to drill through the hardened drill busing side of the jig kit and go through both walls.

 - Use a 5/32 drill bit to drill through both remaining holes through the entire lower on hardened drill bushing side.